tomek1911/GEPAR3D/README.md

 ![HD error heatmap](images/HDerror.png)

 ## We leverage geometric prioir based on Satistical Shape Model of normal dentition
-We present intermediate step in the computation of the Wasserstein loss, where penalties are assigned to each class based on the Wasserstein distance from a designated reference tooth.
+We present intermediate step in the computation of the Wasserstein loss, where penalties are assigned to each class based on the Wasserstein distance from a designated references tooth.
 A 3D heatmap visualization, overlaid on the segmentation GT label, is shown for two different reference teeth (indicated by arrows and gray overlays).
 The highest misclassification penalties correspond to teeth that are both morphologically dissimilar and spatially distant from the reference.

 ![GWD Loss Computation](images/wasserstein_loss.png)
 ![Wasserstein Matrix](images/wasserstein_matrix_ssm.png)